Can Police Seize Your Car After an Arrest in Utah?

 There are other instances where a vehicle may be impounded after a driver is arrested.
 For example, if a driver was accused of drug possession in Utah, and law enforcement believe that more drugs are hidden in the vehicle, the car may be impounded so that law enforcement can perform an inventory search.
 An inventory search may also result in damage to the vehicle as law enforcement may remove door panels and other equipment to search the vehicle thoroughly.

-To learn more about recovering an impounded vehicle, you should continue reading and speak with an experienced Utah criminal defense lawyer today.
+To learn more about recovering an impounded vehicle, you should continue reading and speak with an experienced Lehi criminal defense lawyer today.

 How to Retrieve an Impounded Vehicle After a Criminal Arrest

 If you were arrested and your vehicle was impounded, there are certain steps you must take to recover your vehicle.
 When a vehicle is impounded, it will be taken to a state impound yard or another garage area.
 Before you can obtain your vehicle, you must clear it with Utah’s Division of Motor Vehicles (DMV).

 First, the defendant should visit their nearest Utah DMV office to present proof of ownership of the vehicle.
 Proof of ownership could be shown by presenting the vehicle title, registration card, bill of sale, or other documents that prove a person owns the vehicle.
 Upon being arrested and having your vehicle impounded, the arresting officer should provide the defendant with a vehicle impound report.